-Encapsulating a 25 year career in making world class acoustic instrumental music on a single album is a daunting task when the duo is as talented and multi-faceted as violinist Josie Quick and guitarist Tom Carleno, who together record and perform as Perpetual Motion.
+Encapsulating a 25-year career in making world-class acoustic instrumental music on a single album is a daunting task when the duo is as talented and multi-faceted as violinist Josie Quick and guitarist Tom Carleno, who together record and perform as Perpetual Motion.
 Culled from four albums dating back to 1993, the thirteen tracks on Rear View present Quick and Carleno (supported by other artists* on bass, drums, and percussion) at their artistic best, whether swaying in romantic fashion (“Nova”), pirouetting with a world beat intensity (“Jungle Spirits”) or crafting a delicate, serene soundscape (“Harvest Moon”).
 Brimming with expert musicianship, inspired melodies, and infectious rhythms, this is one time you will benefit from “looking backward” more than ahead!

 “It doesn’t take long when listening to Perpetual Motion’s career retrospective album Rear View before the astute listener realizes just how damn good guitarist Tom Carleno and violinist Josie Quick are at making their special brand of musical magic.
-Joined by their superb rhythm section, the duo cover a lot of ground (over a lot of years) crafting a wide variety of tunes, unified by expert musicianship as well as an obvious love of playing music, period.
+Joined by their superb rhythm section, the duo covers a lot of ground (over a lot of years) crafting a wide variety of tunes, unified by expert musicianship as well as an obvious love of playing music, period.
 Hopefully, this is just their first “rear view” and somewhere down the line, they will release a Rear View Part Deux!”
 Bill Binkelman Zone Music Reporter

 An upbeat collection of vintage favorites, gypsy jazz classics, and a few originals thrown in for good measure, Swing Set will lift your spirits and get your toes tapping.
 Inspired by the spirit of the great gypsy jazz violinist Stephane Grappelli, violinist Josie Quick’s melodic improvisations are playfully lively and lyrical.
-Award winning composer Tom Carleno deftly maneuvers his way around his guitar, giving the music that unmistakable swinging gypsy flavor.
+Award-winning composer Tom Carleno deftly maneuvers his way around his guitar, giving the music that unmistakable swinging gypsy flavor.
 Rounding out the ensemble is bassist Blake Eberhard, and drummer Christian Teele, both are sought after musicians known for their mastery of their instruments.

 Perpetual Motion shows their growth from a folksy acoustic duo